 Quitting after Maternity Leave

-Employees are free to choose not to return to work after leave has expired, but an employee must give at least four weeks’ written notice of her resignation.
+Employees are free to choose not to return to work after the leave has expired, but an employee must give at least four weeks’ written notice of her resignation.
 Employees should also check their contract for terms and conditions that say they must give more than four weeks notice for quitting their job.

 Maternity Leave and Vacation